-If a student re-enters SABC after withdrawing officially or unofficially within 5 years, the student is required to re-enter in the same progress status as when they left the institution (with full credit for all monies paid), plus a registration fee of \$75.
-In the event of multiple terminations and re-enrollments, only those students within 5 years of their first termination will be honored under this policy.
-Students who have terminated and re-enrolled more than once will not be readmitted unless complete payment of any prior balances owed the school has been paid, unless other arrangements are made.

-Students, who discontinue and re-enroll after five year of their date of termination will be treated and charged the same as a transfer student, plus will be responsible for any balance still owed the school from previous enrollment(s).
+- a.
+If a student re-enters SABC after withdrawing officially or unofficially within 5 years, the student is required to re-enter in the same progress status as when they left the institution (with full credit for all monies paid), plus a registration fee of \$100.In the event of multiple terminations and re-enrollments, only those students within 5 years of their first termination will be honored under this policy. - b.
+Students who have terminated and re-enrolled more than once will not be readmitted unless complete payment of any prior balances owed to the school has been paid unless other arrangements are made. - c.
+Students who discontinue and re-enroll after five years of their date of termination will be treated and charged the same as transfer students.
+They will also be responsible for any balance still owed the school from previous enrollment(s). - d.
+In case where a student was terminated due to his or her lack of attendance or progress, the student must show positive proof that the problem causing the termination has been corrected, thereby ensuring proper attendance and/or progress.
+The school Director will make final approval of readmission, as well as the right to test any student for knowledge/skills assessment prior to consideration for readmission.
+Readmission to the program depends on space availability. - e.
+All satisfactory academic progress standards must be maintained to ensure completion of the program within the maximum timeframe allowed (150% of the program scheduled hours).